 How many cats?

-If you are out for long periods of time, it is recommended that you get two cats to keep each other company.
+If you are out for long periods of time we recommend two cats to keep each other company.
 This isn’t compulsory, but a good idea.
 Some cats can become quite lonely if they are left for long periods of time, while others are quite happy to be on their own.
 It is a good idea to let the breeder or shelter know about (working a lot, children, other pets) of your home situation so again, they can help you select the right cat.

 Some people say there is a difference, others don’t.
 I personally have found females to be a little more independent than the boys, but that really could just come down to the individual cat.
 Entire males will roam long distances looking for females in heat, and their spray is especially pungent, entire females will come into season regularly and will mate with any available male (even a sibling or parent).

 If you already have a cat at home, my recommendation is to get the opposite sex to what you already have as they will generally complement each other.
 Males, in particular, can be quite territorial and if you have an adult male, he may get his nose out of joint if you introduce another male.
 This is much, much less likely if you bring in a kitten of the same sex.

 Kittens are cute but they can be hard work.
 Older cats are often overlooked and can make great companions.
 You don’t have to go through the kitten stage with them.
 If you have young children (under 5) I recommend an older kitten or adult cat because young children can be a little bit rough with a small kitten and can accidentally hurt it.